romanzdk/tech-demo-python-packaging/README.md

-# Python Packaing - A technical demonstration
+# Python Packaging - A technical demonstration

 The purpose of this repository is to illustrate the packaging of Python projects.
 As examples this repository contain multiple projects in different